wazuh/wazuh-documentation/source/cloud-service/configure-environment/technical-faq.rst

 What happens if I consume all the data of my tier?
 --------------------------------------------------

-Data is rotated, the oldest data will be moved to cold storage (offline).
+Hot storage data is rotated, the oldest data will still be able to be accessed as cold storage.

 How do I get SSH access to my environment?
 ------------------------------------------